pain64/true-sql/README.md

 ```

 ### Fetch with .g
-By default TrueSql annotate fields in line with db driver.
+By default TrueSql annotates fields (@Nullable / @NotNull) in line with db driver.
 You can change it with next syntax:
+- :t? - field is nullable
+- :t! - field is not null

 ```java
 var user = ds.q("""